 Traditional data backup procedures used with physical servers typically consist of using an operating system (OS) agent running on each server to be backed up.
-But
+But virtualization technology changes everything, and introduces more options and flexibility when backing up your servers.

 This article will look at how data backup applications that were originally developed to back up physical systems and how they have adapted to support virtual server enviornments.
 You'll also learn about data backup applications that were developed specifically for virtualization, and additional methods that are available for backing up virtual machines (VMs).